-Appendix 11: Test of the translation rule for the Gauss Hermite quadrature
+Appendix 2: Test of the translation rule for the Gauss Hermite quadrature

-The purpose of this test is to verify that if ξxx=He1x than its projection properly lead to ξ0x=0 and ξ1x=1.
+The purpose of this test is to verify that if ξxx=He1x than its projection properly leads to ξ0x=0 and ξ1x=1.
 For doing so we are going to use the Gauss-Hermite quadrature for which points and weight are given in Table 4.

 Table 4: Points and Weights for the Gauss-Hermite quadrature formula